-You will also need to set up how often the notification is sent out by selecting either Daily or Hourly.
+Here is where you set up how often the notification is sent out by selecting either Daily or Hourly.

 Our system constantly checks the RSS feed that you entered into the Feed URL section and will send out a notification either Daily or Hourly whenever there’s a new RSS feed entry.
 It will only send out a notification if there’s a new entry in the feed.

-Now that you’ve setup the notification and entered in your RSS feed, all you need to do to finalize the notification is to click the Create Notification button.
+Click on this after you’ve setup the notification and entered in your RSS feed, all you need to do to finalize the notification is to click the Create Notification button.

 What are some tips you should know about?